WhuanY/vprm/benchmark_runner/README.md

 ### One-Click Run All Benchmarks

 1. Edit `config.sh` to set your model checkpoint path:
-The default setting for GPU allocation is one GPU for one benchmark inference .
+The default setting for GPU allocation is one GPU for one benchmark inference.
 Therefore, set four gpus for running evaluation

 ```bash
 export CKPT_PATH="/path/to/your/vprm_checkpoint"